mongo-mongoers/mongo-mongoers.github.io/index.md

 ## Milestone 3 Pages

 #### Club List Page
 For M3, the club list page now displays clubs with an added dropdown menue to let users filter clubs by topic ("Recreational", "Academic", etc...).
-This also shows the updated site banner.
+Club card UI elements, which would occasionally display with incorrect spacing, have now been fixed.
+This also showcases the updated site banner, not unique to the club list page

 ![Club List Page](/images/M3-clublist.png)